MohauJockey/Mpitjana/README.md

-- 👋 Hi, I’m @Mpitjana
+- 👋 Hi, I’m @MohauJockey
 - 👀 I’m interested in Software Development
-- 🌱 I specialize in HTML, CSS, JavasScript and MySQL, and currently learning Python and PHP
+- 🌱 I specialize in HTML, CSS, Bootstrap, JavasScript and MySQL, and currently learning Python and PHP
 - 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me
 christianojockey@gmail.com